 I’m not surprised.
 It’s rare that I find anything at a good price at Best Buy that isn’t on clearance.
 I was shopping for some Apple earbuds with the microphone and saw that they charge $40.
 Walmart sells them for just under $30 and I think both Amazon and Apple sell them for about $30.

-One thought on “Moving from an iMac Intel Core 2 Duo to an iMac Intel Core i5
+One response to “Moving from an iMac Intel Core 2 Duo to an iMac Intel Core i5”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.